deichcode/chisv-helper/README.md

 5. Upload the resulting file to a new release in GitHub
 6. Enter the location of the new version into the `update.json` file
 7. Commit and push the `update.json` file

+### Chrome 🐙
+1. Create a zip file that contains all repositories content.
+The root level of the zip file must mirror the root level of the repository.
+2. Upload the zip to the [Chrome Web Store Developer Console](https://chrome.google.com/u/1/webstore/devconsole)